 Applying to Take the Examination

-Candidates have up to two years, from the date in which they enrolled in the program, to complete the examination pre-requisites and apply for the examination.
-When choosing a date for the examination, candidates must choose a date that is at least thirty days after the application is received in the ICEA Main Office.
-If more than two years pass, candidates must re-enroll in the program and again complete all the pre-requisites.
-Examination applications will not be accepted unless they are complete.
-A complete application includes all needed forms and verifications, examination date, location and proctor, and full payment.
+ICEA Certification candidates have up to two years, from the date in which they enrolled in the ICEA Certification program or took the ICEA Certifying Workshop whichever came first, to complete the program requirements and apply for the ICEA Certification examination.
+If more than two years pass without previously applying for and being granted an extension, candidates must re-enroll in the program and again complete all of the program requirements.
+Examination applications will not be accepted unless they are complete, and exam payment will not be processed until complete exam application is verified.
+A complete exam application includes all needed forms, verifications, the examination date, examination location, proctor’s name and email, and full payment.

 Grading of the Examination

-It may take up to thirty days to grade the examination and notify the candidate of the score.
-Each candidate who receives a passing score of a minimum of 70% is considered to be an ICEA Certified Childbirth Educator, an ICCE.
-ICEA will inform each candidate of the score and issue a formal certificate to those who have successfully complete the program.
-Additionally, ICEA will notify candidates who fail to achieve the minimum passing score.
+In the event an ICEA Certification candidate fails the exam, ICEA will send the candidate a new examination application via email to retake the test.
+The ICEA Certification candidate will be charged a fee based on geographic location for each retake of the exam.
 These candidates will have up to one year in which to pass the examination.
-They may retake the examination as many times as necessary within one year of the first fail date, providing repeat guidelines are followed and ICEA membership is maintained.
-Examinations ruled invalid will be treated as failed examinations and the candidate will have one year to retake the examination per guidelines.
+They may retake the examination as many times as necessary within one year of the first fail date, providing repeat guidelines are followed.
+Examinations ruled invalid will be treated as failed examinations and the ICEA Certification candidate will have one year to retake the examination per guidelines.